Friday, 30 October 2015

 'I should think it would, frankly.'

 He is now directly beneath a light and I can see how immaculate his hair is.
 Brushed back with, I just know, something Trumpers of Mayfair in it, not a single strand escaping.
 Like a coiffed lion.
-More Bashful than MGM.when he grins.
+When he grins, more Bashful than MGM.

 He wishes me luck with the show and we fist-bump.
 Head on one side looking at me, he reminds me that if potential corporate clients give me their business cards, I must show them to him.

 'We need to keep you gigging in the Seychelles for princes, remember, or here for the oligarchs who we have to talk out of knee-capping Galina.
 Jokes.
 But I mean glamour.
-Rather than...' he stops, shaking his head.
-Still no strand of his hair is escaping.
+Rather than...'
+He shakes his head.
+Still not strand of his hair escapes.

 Rather than...I guess what he's referring to.
 But, thank you, I enjoyed my trip to Port Isaac, invited by the Ladies' Club who had seen me first at Cafe de Paris.
 I performed for their Homemade Cake Festival, and gleefully let out of the bag during my set how I had witnessed the chairwoman herself arriving in the hall that afternoon with cakes bought at M and S, which she had then frilled with white paper, dotted with almonds and was passing off as self-made.

 'I'll show you any cards,' I promise.

 He nods and sips his cocktail through a straw, his stance starry, his blue eyes shining.
 Any time now, I think, his theme tune will be played through the sound system.

 He is Liam Norval, PR, the nearest thing to an A-Lister I may ever interview for this blog, Capped for Wales.
 Leicester City -